brandur/sorg/content/drafts/canonical-log-lines.md

 ORDER BY 1;
 ```

-That's useful already, but we can take it a step further by joining against
+We can take it a step further by joining against other information in our
-other information in our warehouse.
-To track who's upgraded and who hasn't,
+warehouse.
+To track who's upgraded their TLS implementation and who hasn't,
 we've introduced a field on every merchant that keeps track of their minimum
 TLS version (`merchants.minimum_tls_version`).
 To prevent merchants from
 regressing to an old TLS version after they've started using a new one, we lock